Are you looking for a fabulous new hair colour? Or maybe two? Black and red hair is the perfect combination of two bold and striking colours.

 There are plenty of different shades and tones you can play around with if you want to mix things up.

-From ombre, balayage, two-tone split dye and colourful streaks, the style possibilities that work with these colours are endless.
+From ombre, balayage, two-tone split dye and colorful streaks, the style possibilities that work with these colors are endless.

 All that’s necessary is either black and red hair dye and a statement style in mind!